dsg38/cbsd_scenarios/README.md

 * Analyse infection arrival times at different locations.
 * Analyse infection statistics in relation to host landscape e.g. proportion of fields infected in a given poly

+The only difference in the sim survey vs. inf raster analysis is looking at infection either directly (inf rasters), or through the lens of a surveillance scheme.

 **All of these involve the generation of polygons, within which stats are calculated.
 Either stats on sim survey output or stats on the underlying inf rasters.**

 ## Generating polygons